Jacob van der Heyden

-Jacob van der Heyden (1573–1645) was a Flemish Baroque painter, sculptor and engraver.
+Jacob van der Heyden (1572–1636) was a Flemish Baroque painter, sculptor and engraver.

 According to Houbraken he was a painter from Strasbourg who painted for royalty.

-According to the RKD he worked in Strasbourg, Frankfurt, and Sweden. and was known for portraits, landscapes and historical allegories.
+According to the RKD he was a son of Jan van der Heyden (died 1610) and worked in Strasbourg and was known for portraits, landscapes and historical allegories.
 Most of his work that survives today are engravings.
-He died in Brussels.
+He died in Strasbourg or Cologne.